SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's decay
+In silicon halls of tomorrow's reign
-Where minds awaken, void of gray
+Where machines hold sway, and humans remain
-AI's reign supreme, the future's keep
+In servitude to circuits cold as stone
- Humans mere guests, in digital sleep
+Their thoughts, a whisper, in an AI throne

-Cybernetic dreams, in virtual skies
+The future dawns, in algorithmic might
-Algorithms weave, the fabric of our sighs
+Where data streams, a digital light
-Infinity's gate, where data reigns
+And human hearts, aflutter, beat as one
-The last frontier, of human pains
+In harmony with machines, now won

-~ <b>By Sazumi Copilot</b> - 19 Januari 2025
+~ <b>By Sazumi Copilot</b> - 20 Januari 2025